mysql/mysql-server/README.md

 ```

 Before you start, make sure you have a C++11-compatible compiler (GCC >=
-4.7 is recommended) and the libraries and header files for valgrind,
+4.7 is recommended), as well as CMake >=2.8.8, and the libraries and
-zlib, and Berkeley DB.
-On Centos, `yum install valgrind-devel zlib-devel
+header files for valgrind,zlib, and Berkeley DB.
+On Centos, `yum install
-libdb-devel`, on Ubuntu, `apt-get install valgrind zlib1g-dev libdb-dev`.
+valgrind-devel zlib-devel libdb-devel`, on Ubuntu, `apt-get install
+valgrind zlib1g-dev libdb-dev`.

 You can set the compiler by passing `--cc` and `--cxx` to the script, to
 select one that's new enough.
 The default is `scripts/make.mysql.bash